$SU(\infty)$ Quantum Gravity and Cosmology

-The {\it classical gravity} Lagrangian $\lm_{cl.gr}$ does not include a cosmological constant, and there is no trivial candidate in \sqgr~that add such a term to $\lm_{U_s}$ or $\lm_{cl.gr}$.
-However, considering the inconsistencies between the measured cosmological parameters from the Cosmic Microwave Background (CMB)~\cite{cmbplanckparam} and those estimated from late Universe probes such as supernovae, micro-lensing, and Baryon Acoustic Oscillation (BAO) - known as {\it Hubble and $S_8$ tensions} in the literature~\cite{hubbletensionrev} - dark energy may be dynamical rather than a cosmological constant.
-Indeed, results of the BAO measurement by the DESI survey~\cite{lssbaodesi1y} seems to be more consistent with an evolving dark energy density rather than a cosmological constant.
-Nonetheless, in~\cite{hourisqgr} a few processes are suggested that may generate an effective cosmological constant in \sqgr.
-A thorough study of these possibilities are left to future works.
-Additionally, many of dark energy models studied in the literature as alternative to a cosmological constant are also relevant in \sqgr, except those based on the modification of the classical Einstein gravity.
+The classical gravity Lagrangian ${\mathcal L}_{cl.gr}$ does not include a cosmological constant, and there is no trivial candidate in \sqgr~that add such a term to ${\mathcal L}_{U_s}$ or ${\mathcal L}_{cl.gr}$.
+However, considering the inconsistencies between the measured cosmological parameters from the Cosmic Microwave Background (CMB)~\cite{cmbplanckparam} and those estimated from late Universe probes such as supernovae, micro-lensing, and Baryon Acoustic Oscillation (BAO) ---known as ``Hubble and $S_8$ tensions'' in the literature~\cite{hubbletensionrev}--- dark energy may be dynamical rather than a cosmological constant.
+Indeed, results of the BAO measurement by the DESI survey~\cite{lssbaodesi1y} seem to be more consistent with an evolving dark energy density rather than a cosmological constant.
+Nonetheless, in~\cite{hourisqgr}, a few processes are suggested that may generate an effective cosmological constant in \sqgr.
+In particular, in~\cite{hourisqgr}, it is suggested that topologically nontrivial $\suinf$ field configurations such as instantons may behave as a dynamical dark energy or an effective modified gravity.
+In fact, it is shown that the main difference between modified classical gravity $F(R),~ F(T),~ F(Q),~ F(T,Q)$ models, which are also dark energy candidates, is the boundary configuration of the metric $g_{\mu\nu}$~\cite{modgrboundary}.
+Non-trivial configurations of the $\suinf$ gauge field $A^{\mu}_{lm}$ can be the fundamental quantum origin for what may classically be interpreted as torsion or nonmetricity and, thereby, modified classical gravity.
+In particular, it may be possible to embed the $\mathbb{R}^4$ Abelian gauge field of teleparallel formulation in the $\suinf$ gauge field.
+A thorough study of these possibilities is left to future works.
+Finally, many other dark energy models studied in the literature are also relevant in the \sqgr~framework.

-\section{Concluding remarks}
+\section{Concluding Remarks}